SeanOhAileasa/SeanOhAileasa/README.md

 <br/>
 <!--
 05/11/2022
-"update repository ./cdp-cloud-architecture-and-models - Using Infrastructure as a Service - Virtual Machines" -->
+"update repository ./cdp-cloud-architecture-and-models - Using Software as a Service - Applications" -->
 <details open>
     <summary>Cloud Architecture and Models &#x21A9;</summary>